Description and complexity of Non-markovian open quantum dynamics: Introduction

 \section{Introduction}

-Quantum systems invariably interact with their environment, and any model describing their behaviour needs to capture this interaction.
-Often such systems are assumed to approximately be Markovian, wherein the environment does not retain any memory of the system.
+Quantum systems invariably interact with their environment, and any model describing their behaviour should model this interaction.
+Often such systems are approximated as Markovian, wherein the environment does not retain any memory of the system.
 Markovian open quantum systems have been extensively studied in quantum information theory and quantum optics --- a mathematically rigorous description of a unitary group over the system-environment Hilbert space which generates Markovian open quantum dynamics is provided in the theory of quantum stochastic calculus \cite{hudson1984quantum, kr1992introduction} as the solution of a quantum stochastic differential equation.
-When evolved according to this unitary group, the system's reduced state satisfies the well-known Lindbladian master equation \cite{breuer2002theory}.
+When evolved with this unitary group, the system's reduced state satisfies the Lindbladian master equation \cite{breuer2002theory}.
+Furthermore, Markovian open quantum systems have also been considered in the many-body setting, whereing the system has an exponentially large Hilbert space --- several quantum algorithms have been developed to simulate their dynamics on quantum computers \cite{zanardi2016dissipative,chenu2017quantum,cleve2016efficient, kliesch2011dissipative}.

+However, a number of quantum systems arising in solid-state physics \cite{finsterholzl2020nonequilibrium, chin2011generalized, groeblacher2015observation, de2008matter}, quantum optics \cite{calajo2019exciting, andersson2019non, gonzalez2019engineering, aref2016quantum, leonforte2021vacancy} as well as quantum biology and chemistry \cite{ishizaki2005quantum, chin2012coherence, ivanov2015extension, caycedo2021exact} are not Markovian and the environment's memory needs to be explicitly taken into account.
+Furthermore, these systems are also many-body, and simulating their dynamics requires the development of quantum algorithms that can account for the environment's memory.
+This opens up the question of formulating a mathematically rigorous description of non-Markovian dynamics, as well as studying their computational complexity.